vitaly-t/pg-promise/README.md

 In a large application that heavily relies on transactions it may be challenging to locate the faulty transaction when the failure is caused by a generic error inside the callback function.
-And so to make it simpler, this library supports named transactions.
+In order to make it simpler, this library supports named transactions.

-What is a named transaction?
-It is when you take this code:
+What is a named transaction? - It is when you take this code:
 ```javascript
 db.tx(function(ctx){
     // callback implementation;